mrocklin/blog/_posts/work/2019-09-02-stay-on-hpc.md

 {% include JB/setup %}

-Scientific institutions today are considering how to balance their current HPC infrastructure with a possible transition to commerical cloud.
+Scientific institutions today are considering how to balance their current HPC infrastructure with a possible transition to commercial cloud.

 This transition is partially motivated by data science users, who find that HPC policies make their workflows difficult.